dvmrmc/android-library-test/README.md

 #### CONFIGURATION

-In order to hide from public repositories sensible class like Bintray api key or Fabric api key or build secret, this project automatically reads from system enviroment variables and local.properties file, in that priority order, and if not found, It will generate random keys so the project compilation doesn't fail, even when this keys will stop working.
+In order to hide from public repositories sensible class like Bintray api key or Fabric api key or build secret, this project automatically reads from system enviroment variables.

+If the those variables are not present, then some generic values are used.

 ##### `enviroment variables`